ivnsch/SwiftCharts/README.md

 - Multiple labels per value (x axis)
 - Everything is customizable - colors, views, units, labels, animations, interactions, axes, etc.
 - Easy creation of arbitrary markers, overlays, info views, etc., using simple UIViews!
-- Modular architecture, which allows to create new chart types or add effects to existing types externally.
-No library changes needed.
+- Modular architecture, which allows to easily create new chart types or add effects to existing types externally (without library changes).
 - Charts can be combined with each other.
 - [Pie chart*](https://github.com/i-schuetz/PieCharts)
 - [Legends*](https://github.com/i-schuetz/ChartLegends)
 - Zooming & panning, lockable to x/y axis, max delta or both.
 Elastic effect. (unreleased)
 - Extensible axis values and label generators for numbers, dates, etc, with customizable zooming handling (nice numbers, divide in half, etc). (unreleased).
-- **Easy to use**: no learning curve, no complicated settings - just assemble chart using well defined components.

 <sub>*These are separate repos for better focus and reusability.</sub>